DPO Optimization Calculator

 Can AP automation help optimize DPO?

 Yes.
 AP automation ensures invoices are processed quickly so you have the option to pay early for discounts or schedule payment at the optimal time.
 Without automation, slow processing forces late payments regardless of strategy.
+Companies using AP automation typically improve DPO accuracy by 15-20 days.

 What is the DPO formula?

 DPO = (Accounts Payable ÷ Cost of Goods Sold) × 365.
 This tells you the average number of days your company takes to pay suppliers.
 For example, $500,000 AP ÷ $6,000,000 COGS × 365 = 30.4 days.
+You can also calculate DPO using total purchases instead of COGS for a more precise measurement.

 Related Tools